ouseful-testing/action-steps/README.md

 # action-steps
-Examples of using Github commits to initiate performative Github Actions
+Examples of using Github commits to initiate performative Github Actions.